 - Allows the use of various filtration media available in the API range, and meets your specific freshwater and saltwater requirements.

-What’s more, this filter combines a strong flow rate with a large capacity for the filtration media.
-These features mean that the filter can remove colors, compounds, and odors three times more effectively than when using carbon alone.
+What’s more, this filter combines a strong flow with a large capacity for the filter media.
+These features mean that the canister filter can remove colors, compounds, and odors three times more effectively than when using carbon alone.
 The Bio-Chem ZORB offers a resin-carbon blend that does the magic.

 - Easy start-up